mathgladiator/adama-lang/docs/blog/2022-01-03-errata-woe.md

 ## My bad: big miss on communication
 One thing that felt like was a miss was that I was the nature of what I was writing.
 I wasn't saying "You shouldn't use WebSockets", but rather "There will be pain for using WebSockets and here is a list of pain points which you should think about as requirements"

 Now, you may argue that's true for all technology, but that's kind of the point.
 Things are painful until we evolve a more shared understanding of how to deal with problems or have great abstractions.
-I believe we don't yet have great abstractions for working with streams, and there is an [entire manifesto and community focused on this problem](https://www.reactivemanifesto.org/)
+I believe we don't yet have great abstractions for working with streams, and there is an [entire manifesto and community related to this problem.](https://www.reactivemanifesto.org/)

 ## Problem: the internet is a wild place
 One problem to contend with which adds to the pain and suffering of using a WebSocket is that it isn’t [uniformly available with 98.4% availability](https://caniuse.com/websockets).
 Worse still is that some networks tank the connections with a corporate MITM which screws with your precious socket.
 The good news is that both of these problems can be solved with long polling or even [Server-Side Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 While long polling starts simple, it does have challenges to scale and you will basically learn why the features of TCP are the way they are (the hard way).